Digital Nomad Guides

 houses in Bangladesh where you can live on a budget

-Renting a house like this one is as low as $150 per month in Bangladesh!
+Houses like the ones above, in rural areas, are as low as $150 per month in Bangladesh!

 2. Laos